Multi-period Time Series Modeling with Sparsity via Bayesian Variational Inference: Introduction

 \section{Introduction}

-Time series forecasting and modeling is an important interdisciplinary field of research, involving among others Computer Sciences, Statistics, and Econometrics.
+Time series forecasting and modeling is an important interdisciplinary field of research, involving among Computer Sciences, Statistics, and Econometrics.
 Made popular by Box and Jenkins \cite{bj} in the 1970s, traditional modeling procedures combine linear autoregression (AR) and moving average.
 But, since data are nowadays abundantly available, often complex patterns that are not linear can be extracted.
 So, the need for nonlinear forecasting procedures arises.
+Moreover, many sequential data in practice are influenced by factors in multiple periods, and control variables we collect may not be all relevant with target data.
+For example, sales data have daily, weekly and monthly effects, and some control variables, such as oil price, currency exchange rate and sales of some other products, may not be relevant.

 Recently, neural networks with deep architectures have proven to be very successful in image, video, audio and language leaning tasks \cite{nature}.
 In time series forecasting area, though traditionally shallow neural networks are generally adopted, the deep neural networks have also aroused enormous interests among researchers.
 Deep belief networks (DBN) are frequently employed in current short-term traffic forecasting \cite{huang}\cite{lv}, and pre-training strategies with unsupervised learning algorithms such as Restricted Boltzmann machine (RBM) \cite{rbm} and Stacked AutoEncoder (SAE) \cite{sae} are also used.
-However, these deep architectures can not capture the long dependencies across data points which are beyond input observations.
+However, these deep architectures can not capture long dependencies across data points which are beyond the observation window.